datascientist7890/CleaningData/CodeBook.md

 # Variables Used and Manipulation of Variables:

+Used the following describes the variables used and how I manipulated/used them in the code (run_analsis.R):

 * activity_labels: This variable contains the 6 activities.
 It is extracted from the activity labels file.
 We are using the second column.
 * features: This variable contains a list of 561 features (measurements).
 We are using the second column of the feature file.
 * match_features:	This variable is a TRUE/FALSE vector.
 TRUE = (mean or standard deviation).
 FALSE != (mean or standard deviation).